 Another increase in excess male mortality that appears may be a Vietnam war ‘plume,’ i.e the triangle of excess male mortality for men between 1963 and 1998.
 This could have been due to excess deaths among men because of the Vietnam war, and persisting effects to the health and mental health of men affected by the war.

-This excess in male mortality could also have been affected by the incidence of AIDS deaths, far higher for men than women and higher for men ages 30-39 than for other age groups.
+This excess in male mortality could also have been affected by the incidence of AIDS deaths, which were far higher for men than women and higher for men aged 30-39 than for other age groups.
 AIDS emerged as a major cause of death in the population around 1985 and the incidence of AIDS deaths peaked between 1993-1995 before decreasing rapidly (17,18) when therapy became available around 1995 (18).

-Since the age band affected in the plume is most apparent for 30 to 45 year olds, there is support for both of these hypotheses, and similarly to previous findings (10),) perhaps a particularly difficult time in history for men is characterised by not just one major threat to health, but by multiple threats.
+Since the age band affected in the plume is most apparent for 30 to 45 year olds, there is support for both of these hypotheses, and similarly to previous findings (10),add Minton 2013b) perhaps a particularly difficult time in history for men is characterised by not just one major threat to health, but by multiple threats.
 Between 1963 and 1998, men in the USA faced both the Vietnam War and the Gulf War, the emergence of HIV/AIDS and multiple economic recessions which damaged their traditional role as “breadwinner.” (early 1970s, 1980s and early 1990s recessions).
+Most recently the USA has seen its young men disproportionately influenced by the Iraq and Afghanistan wars, and the economic crash of 2008.

 Beginning around the end of the 1940s, a mortality difference for boys and young men (15-25 years old) appears, intensifies and persists across the period of available data (2010).
-A possibility is that this increased difference in the USA among 15-25 year olds is due to road traffic accidents, as car ownership became widespread and historically men were driving far more than women. the male/female ratio of road traffic deaths in the 15-24 year old age group from motor vehicle accidents decrease steadily from 4.5 in 1950 to 2.5 in 2007 (17). explain the increasing excess male mortality among 15-24 year olds over
+A possibility is that this increased difference in the USA among 15-25 year olds is due to road traffic accidents, as car ownership became widespread and historically men were driving far more than women.
+However, the male/female ratio of road traffic deaths in the 15-24 year old age group from motor vehicle accidents decreased steadily from 4.5 in 1950 to 2.5 in 2007 (17).
+Therefore this does not explain the increasing excess male mortality among 15-24 year olds over this period.
+A counter explanation is that childbirth became safer and safer for young women, and also less common for women as they had first children later and later.

 Excess mortality for men was trimmed dramatically around 1995, perhaps indicating better times for men, or worse times for women, or both simultaneously.